Lagrangian skeleta of very affine complete intersections: Tropical geometry

 \subsection{Toric compactifications}

 To wrap up this section, we discuss the toric compactifications of tropical complete intersections and complete intersections inside $(\Cs)^n$.
-In particular, we aim to extend Lemma \ref{lemma:sm_nontailored_ci} to this setting, along the lines of the discussion in Section 2.3 of \cite{Mikh} for the case of hypersurfaces.
+In addition to showing that some particular complete intersections one can consider in Conjecture \ref{conjecture:bb_hms} near the `tropical limit' are smooth, this allows us to show that $Z_\beta$ equipped with a homogeneous toric potential defines a Liouville domain for $\beta \gg 0$, and that the Liouville domain is independent of this auxiliary choice of the potential.
+In particular, we aim to extend Lemma \ref{lemma:sm_nontailored_ci} to this setting, along the lines of the discussion in \cite[Section 2.3]{Mikh} for the case of hypersurfaces.
+We will follow the treatment of \cite{Khovanskii77}, along with the more modern approach of \cite{MS} via tropical geometry.
+We adopt the following notion of a smooth compactification from \cite{ghhps}, along with a generalisation to the orbifold setting: